cadia-lvl/samromur-mfa/README.md

 ./run.sh --quiet
 ```

-If you want the two options in the same time, you must put 'overwrite' before 'quiet'.
+If you want the two options in the same time, you must put `overwrite` before `quiet`.

 ## Errors handling

 The toolkit contain basic errors handling.
-Indeed, for each steps of the program, there is a corresponding '.log' file, located in the 'logs' folder.
+Indeed, for each steps of the program, there is a corresponding `.log` file, located in the `logs` folder.
 If an error occur during the run, the program will stop and a message will be displayed explaining where the error happened, and will ask to see the corresponding log file.

 ## Output